 A clear distortion of reality is also visible in the viewing of the recently implemented National Preventive Mechanism (NPM), which contrary to the claims of the Kazakh authorities, does not represent an efficient tool to combat the use of torture in detention centres in Kazakhstan.

-The Open Dialog Foundation report on the use of Torture in Kazakhstan, clearly outlines the main problematic issues with the current NPM system.
+The Open Dialogue Foundation report on the use of Torture in Kazakhstan, clearly outlines the main problematic issues with the current NPM system.
 You can find the report in full, here.